Takusei/test-codex/README.md

 ## Previewing locally

-Run the bundled example renderer to see a truncated deck in the console:
+Run the bundled example renderer to see a truncated deck in the console.
+The full output is also written to `test-output.html` in the repository root so you can open it in a browser:

 ```bash
 npm test